adku1173/acoupipe/docs/_sources/contents/example.rst.txt

 .. figure:: ../_static/example_3.png
     :width: 780

 Finally, the *direction of translation* attribute :code:`mgs.tdir` can be set in order to translate the entire array.
-Here, it is shifted alonge the y-axis.
+Here, it is shifted along the y-axis.
 Note that the *rotation vector* attribute :code:`mgs.rvec` needs to be set to zero again.

 .. code-block:: Python